 Mayer and Ulrich (1974) took throughfall to precipitation flux ratios in winter to estimate dry deposition in summer, assuming canopy exchange only takes place in the summer period and trees have the same dry deposition catching efficiency in summer and winter.
-Miller et al. (1976) and Lakhani and Miller (1980) proposed to calculate canopy leaching from the intercept of the regression of bulk precipitation versus throughfall, assuming a functional relationship between wet deposition.
+Miller et al. (1976) and Lakhani and Miller (1980) proposed to calculate canopy leaching from the intercept of the regression of bulk precipitation versus throughfall, assuming a functional relationship between wet deposition and dry deposition, and furthermore canopy exchange to be independent of wet and dry deposition.
 Considering present knowledge on canopy exchange and deposition processes, the assumptions underlying the approaches of Mayer and Ulrich (1974) and Miller et al. (1976) may be regarded questionable (Spranger, 1992; Erisman and Draaijers, 1995).
 For distinguishing canopy exchange and atmospheric deposition on the basis of throughfall and precipitation measurements, the 'multiple regression approach', 'filtering approach' and 'forest edge approach' can be considered much more reliable.